• Bread Machine

 • If you haven’t used your bread machine or bread maker in a long time, please buy some NEW bread machine yeast before making your bread.
 Old yeast can die or lose its potency and this will lead to bread that does not rise properly.
 Bread machine yeast is not likely to be viable if it has been sitting in your pantry for years.

 • Bread machine yeast loses its potency over time.
 Generally, bread machine yeast lasts for only 3-4 months after you have opened the bottle.
-However, if the yeast is exposed to air & moisture (i.e. the bottle not sealed tight) or exposed to higher temperatures, the yeast will expire even more quickly.
+However, if the yeast is exposed to air & moisture (e.g. the bottle not sealed tight) or exposed to higher temperatures, the yeast will expire even more quickly.
 Many bakers like to store their yeast jars (sealed tightly of course) in their refrigerator or freezer.

 • Kitchen humidity can impact a recipe.
 A winter kitchen tends to be drier due to your heating system drying out the air.
 In contrast, a kitchen in the summer can be much more humid.
 This change in humidity impacts baking as flour can soak up humidity from the air.
 Of course, excessive kitchen humidity or dryness can impact a recipe at any time during the year (not just in the summer & winter)!